poidasmith/scratch/README.md

 For compatibility with existing languages (see priorities 2 & 3) the corresponding length field is a signed 32 bit integer.

 Where applicable, endianness is little.
 This is includes variable length structures.

+Note that the object type is encoded as size pairs of (key,value) where key is a string encoded as per above table (ie. tag,len,UTF-8) and value is any type in the table above (including object).

 ## Examples